Learn about many of the available medications in our database.

-Each tan-coloured tablet, embossed “ECI 30” on one side contains 30 mg desiccated thyroid derived from porcine thyroid glands.
+Each off-white to light amber-coloured tablet, embossed "ECI 30" on one side, contains 30 mg of desiccated thyroid derived from porcine thyroid glands.
 Nonmedicinal ingredients: cornstarch, magnesium stearate, sugar, and talc.
-Energy: 1.2 kJ (0.28 kcal).
-Gluten-, paraben-, sodium-, sulfite-, and tartrazine-free.

-Each tan-coloured tablet, embossed “ECI 60” on one side contains 60 mg desiccated thyroid derived from porcine thyroid glands.
+Each off-white to light amber-coloured tablet, embossed "ECI 60" on one side, contains 60 mg of desiccated thyroid derived from porcine thyroid glands.
 Nonmedicinal ingredients: cornstarch, magnesium stearate, sugar, and talc.
-Energy: 1.1 kJ (0.26 kcal).
-Gluten-, paraben-, sodium-, sulfite-, and tartrazine-free.

-Each tan-coloured tablet, embossed “ECI 125” on one side contains 125 mg desiccated thyroid derived from porcine thyroid glands.
+Each off-white to light amber-coloured tablet, embossed "ECI 125" on one side, contains 125 mg of desiccated thyroid derived from porcine thyroid glands.
 Nonmedicinal ingredients: cornstarch, magnesium stearate, sugar, and talc.
-Energy: 2.2 kJ (0.52 kcal).
-Gluten-, paraben-, sodium-, sulfite-, and tartrazine-free.

 Your doctor will order blood tests to be done 4 to 6 weeks after starting desiccated thyroid to determine the amount of thyroid hormone in your blood.
 Based on the results of these tests, the doctor may increase your dose until the required response occurs.